DigitalPublishingToolkit/OurCommons/md/16DNDiCase.md

-system considered is at the very core of the construction of a commons: the rules implemented by commoners must therefore target the reproduction or joint enrichment of the resource and the community around it^10^.
-Second, equity is key.
+system considered is at the very core of the construction of a commons: the rules implemented by commoners must therefore target the reproduction or joint enrichment of the resource and the community around it.^10^ Second, equity is key.
 It is ensured by governance in the case of commons formed from exhaustible resources and characterized by universal access in the case of commons that are not rival and not exhaustible such as intangible goods or knowledge.

-Based on these definitions, we argue that while DNDi does belong to the large PDP’s family*,* it presents several distinctive features that render its analysis through the lens of commons relevant and powerful.
+Based on these definitions, we argue that while DNDi does belong to the large PDP’s family, it presents several distinctive features that render its analysis through the lens of commons relevant and powerful.
 Beyond its own governance and funding mechanisms that very much echo a multi-partner-based commons model, two of its characteristics will be